Showing posts with label dying. Show all posts

 "I don't know.
 What do people usually do?"
 I asked.

 "Well, some people take them home and bury them," she replied.
-"Or we can have her cremated then give you back her ashes."
+"Or we can have her cremated and give you back the ashes."

 "How much would that cost?"
 I asked the tech who went away to look up the price.
 While she was out of the room, I walked to Juny and gently pulled back the towel.

 'How could a newly dead guinea pig look so different from her living self?'
 I pondered.
-Some kind of spark was gone, some spark beyond mere motion or breath.
+A spark was gone, some spark beyond motion and breath.
 Even her fur seemed duller and her body flatter.

 I'm sure there are dozens of physiological reasons for all of that and that one would have to be a giant optimist or a pure idiot to find reassurance in Juny's new corporeal state.
-I'm hoping that in this case, it was optimism, but know that in others, I have been a pure idiot.
+I'm hoping that it was optimism, but know that at times, I have been a pure idiot.

 "That would be $100," she said, glancing up at me.